ed-components/ed-components/components/ed-pb/README.md

    - :100: Paris is the capital of France.
    - :100: The capital of France is Paris.
    - :50: Paris.

+1. You can also use `ed-num` component for numeric answers.

+   How old are you?

+   - :num: 18

 </ed-pb>
 ```